sebastiansutter/techguides/pages/cipbootcamp/cipbootcamp.md

 23. Delete the namespace as follows  `kubectl delete namespace eventstreams`.
 Deleting the namespace should be fairly quick.
 24. Now lets recreate the namespace.
 Do this via `kubectl create namespace eventstreams`
 22. Change context to this new namespace by issuing `kubectl config set-context mycluster-context --user=admin --namespace=eventstreams`
-23. re-create your pullsecret then by issuing: `kubectl create secret docker-registry eskey --docker-server=mycluster.icp:8500 --docker-username=admin --docker-password=admin --docker-email=admin`
+23. re-create your pullsecret then by issuing: `kubectl create secret docker-registry sa-eventstreams --docker-server=mycluster.icp:8500 --docker-username=admin --docker-password=admin --docker-email=admin`
 24. Return back to the Developer Machine via Skytap.
 Bring up the Platform Navigator again.
 Locate the panel on the far right for `Messaging` and click on the `add new instance` link and then select `New Event Streams` instance.
 25. Similar to the other instances you have setup, you will have a pop up that gives you some advice on requirements for install.
 Click `continue`
 26. Like before Click `Continue` in the lower right hand corner.
 Here we will configure the chart for install.
 Other than the items listed below, we will be accepting the default values in the chart.
 27. Under `Helm Releases` call it `eventstreams-cip`
 28. Set the `Target Namespace` to `eventstreams`
 29. Tick the checkbox under `License`
-30. Moving down, set the `Image Pull Secret` to `eskey`
+30. Moving down, set the `Image Pull Secret` to `sa-eventstreams`
 31. Click the `All Parameters` Twisty
 32. Under the Global Install Parameters heading, untick the `Used in Production` checkbox.
 33. Modify the `Docker Image Registry` entry by removing the last trailing '/' character.  e.g. `mycluster.icp:8500/icip`.
 This is a design feature of this initial release, and will be fixed later.